sebousan/hugolify-www/content/docs/getting-started/setup.md

 ---
 title: Setup
-description: How add content and modules.
+description: How to add content and modules.
 weight: 4
 icon: sliders
 ---